|

 I DO THIS ?

-live abroad, then packing up and posting your set becomes
+up and posting your set becomes the only option.
+This

-the only option.
-This needs to be approached with great
+needs to be approached with great care.
+Your old radio

-care.
-Your old radio may have a fragile or finely-finished
+may have a fragile or finely-finished cabinet.
+Certainly

-cabinet.
-Certainly it will contain delicate glassware
+it will contain delicate glassware (the valves) which

-How then to go about it ?
+go about it ?

 Basically, the safest is advice is